music-suite/music-suite/docs/src/User-Guide.md

 ## Functions and types

 So far we have written our musical expressions in terms of pre-defined operators and functions.
-We can also define our own functions and operators.
+We can also define our own functions.

-> Note: In Music Suite (and Haskell), operators and functions are the same, except for syntax.

 TODO basic functions

 ### Function composition